bjornleffler/nfsganesha/grafana/README.md

 # Grafana docker image for Ganesha

-These files can be used to create a Grafana Docker image, pre-configured for NFS Ganesha.
+Files to create a Docker image for Grafana, pre-configured with dashboards for NFS Ganesha.

-The Grafana instance connects to a Prometheus instance on the same host at port 9090.
+The Grafana instance connects to a Prometheus instance on the same host on tcp port 9090.

+## To build image:
+docker build -t my_image_tag -f Dockerfile.grafana  .

+## To run image:
+docker run -d --restart=unless-stopped --name grafana -p 3000:3000 my_image_tag